Elasticsearch in Action: Multi-match (multi_match) Queries

 There’s usually a search bar provided to the users on a website or application so that they can search for something such as a product, book, or review and so forth.
 When the user enters a few words, they don’t say that they are interested in searching only those words in a particular field.
 For example, when we search for C# book on Amazon, we don’t ask Amazon to search only in a particular category such as title or synopsis.
 We simply input the string in the text box and let Amazon do the job of figuring out the result.
 That’s exactly what we can do using individual field boosts!

-query, we can bump up (boost) the criteria for a specific field.
+In a multi_matchquery, we can bump up (boost) the criteria for a specific field.
 Say, when searching for C# Guide, we decide finding the word in the title is more important than in the tags.
-In this case, we simply boost the importance of the title field by using a caret and a number: title²
+In this case, we simply boost the importance of the title field by using a caret and a number: title², for example.
+The following listing shows the full query for this scenario.

 GET books/_search